Faitltd/FAIT/docs/google-app-password-setup.md

    - Note: This option only appears if 2-Step Verification is enabled
 4. At the bottom, click **Select app** and choose **Mail**
 5. Click **Select device** and choose **Other (Custom name)**
-6. Enter "FAIT Password Reset" as the name
+6. Enter "FAIT Co-op Password Reset" as the name
 7. Click **Generate**
 8. The App Password is the 16-character code that appears on your screen
 9. Copy this password (you won't be able to see it again)